-Tip: Make sure you're entering Safe Mode properly; many times the Safe Mode menu can be missed if not done properly.
+Make sure you are entering Safe Mode properly.
+The Safe Mode menu can easily be missed if not done properly.

-If you have recently added any new hardware to the computer we first suggest you remove that new hardware to make sure it is not the cause of your issue.
+If you have recently added any new hardware to the computer, we first suggest you remove that new hardware to make sure it is not causing your issue.

-If no new hardware has been added to the computer or removing the hardware does not resolve the issue, it is possible that either Windows is corrupt or pre-existing hardware in the computer has become bad.
-We suggest to resolve or locate the cause of this issue that you erase the computer hard drive and reinstall Windows.
+If no new hardware was added to the computer, or removing the hardware doesn't resolve the issue, Windows is corrupt, or hardware isn't working.
+To resolve or locate what's causing this issue, we suggest erasing the computer hard drive and reinstall Windows.

-Final note: Although you could reinstall Windows over the top of your pre-existing copy, we highly recommend you erase the hard drive and start over.
-Not only will this help test your hard drive, this will also remove any potential program or malware from the computer that caused this issue.
+Although you could reinstall Windows over the top of the existing installation of Windows on the computer, we highly recommend you erase the hard drive and start over.
+Not only will this help test your hard drive, it also removes any potential corrupt programs, viruses, or malware from the computer.

 If you encounter errors during the reinstall with copying files or errors formatting the hard drive, it's likely the hard drive is failing or has already failed.
 If Windows was able to successfully reinstall, it was likely Windows was corrupted and reinstalling everything has corrected the issue.
 Other hardware that may cause problems include the memory or power supply.